 This is where my biggest peeve about the whole thing comes into play.
-Now, I really love Susie Faux’s intention of carefully selecting a few pieces that will last forever.
-That’s why I was happy to spend £70 on a pair of jeans.
-That’s a kind of lot for jeans, man (to me at least).
-So they should be at least decent, right?
+I love Susie Faux’s intention of carefully selecting a few pieces that will last forever.
+But we live in a world of fast fashion now, and the quality is questionable even on more expensive high street items.

 Sticking to a Colour Palette

-This is where I thought I might have the most issues when I started my capsule wardrobe.
-Like, am I really going to want to wear the same few colours over and over forever more?
-Turns out, I’m (almost) totally cool with that.
-I did expand a smidge on my initial colour palette.
+My initial reaction to restricting myself to a limited colour palette was hesitant.
+As it turns out, I’m cool with it.
+That said, I did expand a smidge on my initial colour palette.
 There are a few items in blue, which I already owned and still love.
 I’ll phase the blue out eventually, but for now I’m treating it as an extra neutral, so it works.
-(That’s what I’m telling myself.)

-Speaking of which, perhaps you’d like to see what I’ve been wearing for the last season?
-Obviously, it would’ve been better to post this in March, because most of it isn’t available anymore, but I’ll link to similar items where I can.
+Perhaps you’d like to see what I’ve been wearing for the last season?
+Many items aren’t available anymore, but I’ll link to similar items where I can.

 And here are a few of the outfits that those 32 pieces combine to create…